Do Go On - 448 - The Curse of the Lottery Winner

 Get them.

-your singles have been brought along by someone else but not often doubles.
-Yeah.
+Sometimes you'll see her singles who've been brought along by someone else, but not often doubles.

-Imagine.
-I think this show is so good it would it would hold up you know without
+I think this show is so good it would hold up, you know,

 Thanks so much for being here.